Coco-Bd/VITAELIO/README.md

 If you have an error about WSL2 when launching docker and if you're using windows pro :

-on the start menu, search for "Turn windows features on off", click on it and search for hyper V, enable it and restart your computer
+Go on windows start menu, search for "Turn windows features on off", click on it and search for hyper V, enable it and restart your computer
 It may resolve the prblm.

 Now, make shure you have php installed into you machine (PHP 8.2.24 or latest)